carlossalasamper/open-table-of-contents/readme.txt

 == Description ==

-🗂️ The open source WordPress plugin to insert Table of Contents into your posts and pages.
+The definitive WordPress plugin to automatically add a table of contents to your posts and pages.

 Enjoy all the features of the plugin completely free.
 No subscription or pro license will be required now or in the future.